 Also consider where you plan on applying for jobs.
 For example, animation houses often look for bare-bones reels which show the animation with no music or other graphics.
 While other post production houses, companies, or individuals looking for animators may look at a bare-bones reel and think that it is unfinished.
 Make sure that you are creating a reel which fits the expectations of the people that you will be submitting it to.
 Don’t be afraid to call the company and ask them what they like to see in a sizzle reel.
 You may be surprised by some of the answers!

-In addition to the considerations I mentioned earlier, song length, the number of shots you want to include and variety should also be taken into account.
+In addition to the considerations mentioned earlier, song length, the number of shots you want to include and variety should also be taken into account.
 Most songs are under three minutes in length.
 If you have enough great quality work, a good rule of thumb is to cover the entirety of a standard length song.
 However, if you find yourself running short of good shoots to include, do NOT just keep adding shots!
 Instead, edit the song to make it shorter, or select a different song.
 A thirty second sizzle reel containing great shots is much more impressive than a three minute video full of mediocre shots.
 Unless you are creating a sizzle reel for a very specific job, you should try to include as great a variety of projects as possible.
 Production companies want to know if you can handle interviews, creative concepts, graphics, or special effects.
-We want to know any/all of your industry talents!
+They are looking for any and all of your industry talents!

 If you are not in the video industry, a sizzle reel is still worth considering as a marketing tool.
 The sizzle reel format provides information in a fast, effective manner and you may find that entertaining your prospects is a great way to gain access to new opportunities!
 Check out Frozen Fire’s 2013 Demo Reel and take a look at what others are doing to draw attention to their work.
 You’ll get some great ideas and have fun the process!